ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

 {: ui}

 - **Database version:** [Set only at deployment]{: tag-red} This is the deployment version of your database.
 We recommend running the preferred version to ensure optimal performance.
 For more information, see [Versioning policy](/docs/cloud-databases?topic=cloud-databases-versioning-policy){: external}.
-- **Database edition:** [Set only at deployment]{: tag-red} Select either Standard or Enterprise.
-Note that the Enterprise plan is not available with Shared hosting.
+- **Database edition:** [Set only at deployment]{: tag-red} Select from the Standard, Enterprise or Enterprise Sharding plans.
+Note that the Enterprise and Enterprise Sharding plans are not available with Shared hosting.
 For more information, see [Plans](/docs/databases-for-mongodb?topic=databases-for-mongodb-mongodb-plans).
 - **Encryption:** [Set only at deployment]{: tag-red} If you use [Key Protect](/docs/cloud-databases?topic=cloud-databases-key-protect&interface=ui){: external}, an instance and key can be selected to encrypt the deployment's disk.
 If you do not use your own key, the deployment automatically creates and manages its own disk encryption key.
 - **Endpoints:** [Set only at deployment]{: tag-red} Configure the [Service endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints){: external} on your deployment.
 The default setting is *private*.